-In an interview with SheThePeople, rifle shooting champion Suma Shirur spoke about her journey as a pathbreaking Olympian, her transition to coaching, and what she'd like to change as a leader with respect to gender parity in Indian sports.
-She also reflected on the achievements and challenges that shaped her journey as a leader in the sport.
+In an interview with SheThePeople, Suma Shirur spoke about her journey as a pathbreaking Olympian, her transition to coaching, and how she would like to bring gender parity into Indian sports.
+She also reflected on the achievements and challenges that shaped her journey as a leader in the shooting sports.

 An NCC Camp That Ignited A Lifelong Passion